someobserver/recurgence/math/08-wisdom-function/index.md

 where $\mu_{\text{eff}}$ is an effective coupling parameter.
 This does not introduce new fundamental dynamics, but provides a statistical description of how emergent wisdom modulates the evolution of the primary fields.

-Thus, wisdom's influence is best understood as a statistical property arising from the interplay of coherence, recursion, and semantic mass, consistent with the principle of ontological parsimony.
+Wisdom's influence is a statistical property arising from the interplay of coherence, recursion, and semantic mass, consistent with the principle of ontological parsimony.

 ---